 Think just because you don’t use your fireplace, or recently switched to a gas insert, that you are clear from chimney repairs?
 Think again!
 It’s easy to forget about the chimney when you aren’t a frequent fireplace user, but that does not remove the risk of needing a chimney inspection.
 Here are a few visible clues that it may be time to call Chim Chimney.

-4. You notice white discoloration on your chimney.
+- You notice white discoloration on your chimney.
 This is a very good indicator that you need more than a cleaning.
-A crystalline deposit on the surface of your masonry, called efflorescence, is usually the result of intrusion of water of time due to damage to the cap, crown or mortar joints.
+A crystalline deposit on the surface of your masonry, called efflorescence, is usually the result of the intrusion of water over time due to damage to the cap, crown or mortar joints.

 Chim Chimney technicians are fully qualified to give your entire chimney system a thorough inspection and offer solutions for any potential problems.
 We keep a Master Mason on our staff and pride ourselves on the quality of our work.

 For more information on chimney repair, give us a call!